milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/community-guidelines.md

 We may identify others as we move forward.

-  Prohibited Gambling Content FAQ:

-Are free social versions of these websites allowed?
+  Enforcement Notes and Clarifications:

+Enforcement Notes are additional examples of what is and isn’t allowed on Twitch, focused on clarifying existing policies already being enforced.
+Updates here do not indicate a change in policy, but are additional examples of existing enforcements.

+Promotion or sponsorship of skins gambling, such as for CSGO skins, is prohibited under our policy.
-No, we do not allow free social versions of the sites listed above.
+Free or social versions of the prohibited gambling sites are also prohibited.

-Does this policy prohibit fantasy sports, sports betting, and poker?

-No, we still permit broadcasting websites focused on fantasy sports, sports betting, and poker at this time.
+We do permit broadcasting websites focused on fantasy sports, sports betting, and poker at this time.

-Is sponsorship of skins gambling, such as for CSGO skins, allowed on Twitch?

-No, promotion or sponsorship of skins gambling is prohibited under our policy.
+Images or logos containing any of the listed prohibited gambling sites, mentioned above, are not allowed, and are considered the same as sharing direct links to these gambling sites.
+Prohibited example: A logo representing any of the listed prohibited gambling sites on the screen at any time or within your bio.
+The restriction on prohibited gambling sites applies whether or not you personally participate in gambling activity.
+Prohibited example: Watching or restreaming gameplay from any of the prohibited gambling sites listed above.
 Authenticity
 Impersonation